What is K2 (Synthetic Marijuana)?

 The wave of K2 overdoses in New York City in June 2016 – which topped 130 individual cases – was primarily characterized by individuals falling into unconsciousness.
 Allegedly, some wandered while apparently awake but were unresponsive to stimuli – a condition known as stupor – while most simply fell asleep and could not wake up.

-Synthetic marijuana can lead to different symptoms in everyone.
+Getting Help: Synthetic marijuana can lead to different symptoms in everyone.
 Some people may appear overly excited, feel anxious, or experience hallucinations, while others may appear sleepy, lose coordination like they are drunk, or pass out.
 Anyone who displays extreme symptoms of intoxication needs immediate medical attention, especially with a drug as dangerous as K2.
 Once they receive emergency medical attention and are stabilized, it is important for family and friends to encourage the individual to find a detox and rehabilitation program that specializes in synthetic marijuana addiction.